nickmanks/things/README.md

 > nvm use 10
 > ```
 >
-> Make sure to use the latest version of npm and applify:
+> Make sure to use the latest version of npm:
 > ```bash
 > npm i -g npm
-> npm i -g @skan-io/applify
 > ```
 >
 >